top of page

 HANDS AND CLAWS:

-The pipe with the cross-hatched hand may represent the Red Hand of Ulster; it also has the initials 'T W' on the back of the bowl, often found on pipes from the north-east and Scotland, though it's not clear exactly who was using these initials.
-The pipe bowl to the right of this is an Oddfellows pipe - see more below, under Freemasons and other Fraternal Organisations.
+The pipe with the cross-hatched hand may represent the Red Hand of Ulster; it also has the initials 'T W' on the back of the bowl, often found on pipes from the north-east and Scotland, though it's not clear exactly who was using these initials or whether it stood for 'The Workman'.
+The pipe bowls with the hand and heart symbols are Oddfellows pipes - see more below, under Freemasons and other Fraternal Organisations.

 Clay pipe bowl with hand - 1